Dubrovnik to Split small ship cruise

 Finishing in Split gives you the chance to explore this ancient city, the highlight for many being the remains of Emperor Diocletian's Palace, but also quieter areas such as Getski vrtal Park inside the city walls, Varos, the traditional fishermen’s area and Marjan Hill, overlooking the city.

 We have a selection of vessels on this route, but the choice of ship won’t be made until a couple of weeks before the time of travel.
 All cabins are ensuite and have air conditioning, but most of your time will be spent in fresh air anyway, with plenty of deck space to relax in the sun.
-If travelling solo, you will be allocated a cabin with someone of the same gender, or there is a 50% supplement of the usual cost for solo use of cabin.
+If travelling solo there is a 75% supplement of the usual cost for solo use of cabin.

 Families are welcome and we offer a 50% discount for children under ten years old.
 There are some triple cabins, but it depends on the vessel being used during the dates you book.